-The SDSU English Department has been offering courses of study in the college since its beginning in the 1880s.
+The SDSU English Department has been offering courses of study since it was established in the 1880s.
 Initially, the courses offered by the department were designed to be both practical and cultural.
-A minor in English was first offered in the 1930s, and a major in English-Journalism was begun in 1945.
+A minor in English was first offered in the 1930s, and a major in English/Journalism was begun in 1945.
 At that time, the English Department was a part of the Division of General Science.
 English as a separate major first appeared in the 1952-53 catalog, at which time the department was a part of the Division of Sciences and Applied Arts.

 A graduate degree, the M.S. in Language Skills, was first offered in 1956.
 This degree was a composite of English and Speech.
 The M.A. in English was authorized in 1966 and first appeared in the 1968 catalog.